Dry Chemical Fire Extinguishers in Houston, TX

 One of the most common dry chemical fire extinguishing materials, sodium bicarbonate (baking soda) can be used on class B and C fires and was the first dry chemical agent ever developed.
 The way sodium bicarbonate works is by releasing a cloud of carbon dioxide that smothers the fire, depriving it of oxygen and breaking the chemical reaction required for the fire to sustain itself.

-Potassium bicarbonate (Purple-K)
+Potassium bicarbonate (Purple-K) fire extinguishers

 Purple-K is used to put out Class B and C fires.
 With twice the extinguishing effectiveness of sodium bicarbonate, Purple-K is preferred by the oil and gas industry and is the only dry chemical agent certified for use in ARFF (Aircraft Rescue and Fire Fighting).

-Potassium bicarbonate and urea complex(Monnex/Powerex)
+Potassium bicarbonate and urea complex(Monnex/Powerex) fire extinguishers

 Note: Dry chemical fire extinguishers leave behind a sometimes corrosive powder and therefore must be cleaned up after the area has been deemed safe by the fire department.